 First things first: riding bikes with kids is not the same as riding bikes on your own.
 There are going to be lots of stops, the pace will probably be slower, and you will have to find creative ways to keep them entertained.
 That said, cycling is a family can be one of the most enjoyable and rewarding things you’ll ever do.
 The first step is to pick the appropriate gear for your family.

 The drawback of a front-mounted seat is that it only fits children up to about 35 pounds.
 Older kids, however, can still fit in a rear-mounted seat.
-Rear mounted seats can also be nice for those with longer legs or a small bike, where a front mounted seat might interfere with pedaling and steering.
+Rear-mounted seats can also be nice for those with longer legs or a small bike, where a front mounted seat might interfere with pedaling and steering.
 In fact, bike compatibility is always an issue with seats.
-Two Wheeling Tots provides a great overview of which bikes will work with a child seat, and which might not.

 Please note, the safety of both front and rear mounted seats is often debated.
 Seats are widely used in Europe but are less accepted in the United States.
 Here is an article that outlines the safety concerns that many feel.
-In any case, children should be at least one year old and must wear a helmet.
 Having extensive experience riding with a front mounted seat, I feel comfortable with it personally, but it is certainly up to the individual rider.
 For those primarily concerned with safety, we recommend using a trailer.

 The thing I love about trailers is the ability to haul stuff.
 Any parent knows that if you leave the house for more than 10 minutes with a young child, you have to bring supplies along–spare clothes, diapers, snacks, toys, you name it.
 Most child bicycle trailers have ample storage to bring along everything plus the kitchen sink (of course the weight penalty that comes with this might be problematic).